care about interactive

 signage is coming around...
 I'll certainly take a look at something

 that is moving, but it will be a skeptical look.
-I know I'm being sold
+If I know I'm being sold

-something, they have better make it good if they want to have a few
+something, they had better make it good if they want to have a few

-seconds of my attention.
+seconds of my time.
 Entertain me, surprise me, make it quick.